cshenton/neuroevolution/README.md

 - Another run (maybe one not done by Uber?)
 - better ECS image map in cloudformation
     - also note that you need to open spot fleet in console to create role
-- AXC compiled tensorflow in docker image (c5s support this)
+- AVX2 compiled tensorflow in docker image (c5s support this)

 ## Approach